mt89vein/NamedResolver/README.md

 # NamedResolver

-An abstraction that provide ability to use interface with multiple implementations or configured instances in easy way.
+An abstraction that provide ability to use interface with multiple implementations or preconfigured instances in easy way using local ServiceLocator pattern.

 ## Use cases